|"C'mon Adam, you know you want it. Take a bite!"|

 Adam deserves a lesson in self-control.

-And my Ellie will continue her lessons in Torah with her feminist mommy and fellow teachers surrounding her.
-We will reclaim and rescue this Torah for her so that when she accepts the responsibility of carrying it, she knows where the weight comes from.
+And my students and my children will continue lessons in Torah with their feminist teacher guiding them.
+We will reclaim and rescue this Torah for them so that when they accept the responsibility of carrying it, they know where the real weight comes from.